apache/flink/docs/dev/table/sql/select.md

 * This will be replaced by the TOC
 {:toc}

-SQL queries are specified with the `sqlQuery()` method of the `TableEnvironment`.
-The method returns the result of the SQL query as a `Table`.
+SELECT queries are specified with the `sqlQuery()` method of the `TableEnvironment`.
+The method returns the result of the SELECT query as a `Table`.
 A `Table` can be used in [subsequent SQL and Table API queries](common.html#mixing-table-api-and-sql), be [converted into a DataSet or DataStream](common.html#integration-with-datastream-and-dataset-api), or [written to a TableSink](common.html#emit-a-table)).
 SQL and Table API queries can be seamlessly mixed and are holistically optimized and translated into a single program.

 In order to access a table in a SQL query, it must be [registered in the TableEnvironment](common.html#register-tables-in-the-catalog).
 A table can be registered from a [TableSource](common.html#register-a-tablesource), [Table](common.html#register-a-table), [CREATE TABLE statement](#create-table), [DataStream, or DataSet](common.html#register-a-datastream-or-dataset-as-table).
 Alternatively, users can also [register catalogs in a TableEnvironment](catalogs.html) to specify the location of the data sources.